Confidence-Aware Multi-Field Model Calibration: Experiments

 The pipeline of our experiment is as follows.
 Each dataset is conventionally split into three parts in chronological order, i.e., training, validation, and test set.
 Firstly, we train a base neural network on the training set as the prediction model and fix it.
 Then, the base model makes predictions for validation set samples to fit (or train) calibration models.
 Finally, we use the test set to evaluate the performance of calibration methods.

 For all the datasets and methods, the prediction model is a fully connected network with four layers.
-Hyperparameters of comparative methods, like the number of bins, are set according to the chosen value in the corresponding papers if provided.
-Otherwise, we tune the hyperparameters and select the optimal values.
-Considering the strong randomness of neural methods, we conduct five random experiments on each of them and report means and standard deviations of the results.
-For our method we set the number of bins as \{50, 1, 10\} and $\lambda$ in the z-score mapping function as \{1.0, 0.2, 1.6\}, corresponding to the following three datasets.
+Hyperparameters of baselines are set according to the original papers or carefully tuned.
+Results of neural methods are the average results of five random experiments with means and standard deviations reported.
+For our ConfCalib, we set the number of bins as \{50, 10\} and $\lambda$ in Eq.~(\ref{eq.z_map}) as \{1.0, 1.6\} for Avazu and our industrial dataset.